 1. Practice Attendance - Quantity and Quality

 Coming to practice makes you a better paddler.
 Only at practice do you get the opportunity to sit in a dragon boat and get coaching on your technique.
 You work on starts, finishes, pacing, timing, blending, paddling-specific conditioning.
 How do you become a more effective paddler?
 Paddle more!
 BUT, just showing up isn't enough.
 In order to become a better paddler, you need to take advantage of the time on the boat by staying focused and determined, and by seeing every single stroke as an opportunity to make our team better.
-Bubble buster: demonstrate what you've learned in practice in SEAT RACES!
-We are still figuring out the logistics for doing these effectively, but we hope that this will be a way for you to demonstrate how well you gel with your teammates in a dragon boat.

 2. OC-2 Water Testing

 The OC-2 time trials are the easiest way for both you and the coaches to measure your individual contribution in getting the dragon boat past the finish line.
 Even in a dragon boat race, each paddler pulls some dead weight (the weight of the boat, plus the caller and steersperson).
 Similarly, in an OC-2 each paddler pulls the boat weight plus a coach who is steering.
 Water testing isn't everything - it doesn't show how well your technique blends with the rest of the paddlers, and it doesn't show how good your timing is, both of which are essential to being a good dragon boat paddler.
 What it does show is your fitness level, strength and how effectively you connect with the water to propel a boat forward.
 How do we use this data?
 Refer to the FAQ.
 If you cannot make it to either the primary or make-up test dates with an excuse cleared with the coaches, your previous test time from the same season can be used.
 People tend to get faster as the season goes on, so it's in your best interest to test before every tournament.
+OC-2 testing is required to be considered for Red and strongly encouraged for Open.

 3. Land Drill / Core Workout Attendance - Quantity and Quality